edHelper.com

 By Vickie Chao

-1 In modern days, on the western bank of the upper Tigris River stands an Iraqi city called Qal'at Sharqat.
+1 Today, on the western bank of the upper Tigris River, stands an Iraqi city called Qal'at Sharqat.
 Thousands of years ago, this very site was once the capital of a great Mesopotamian empire.
 At the time, the place had a different name.
 It was called Ashur or Assur.
 The word Ashur eventually gave rise to the term Assyria, which was the northern part of Mesopotamia.
 People living in that region later became known as the Assyrians.

 Paragraphs 4 to 5: